How to attract goldfinches

-- Goldfinches eat small seeds from both feeders and plants.
-While they do sample larger seeds like millet or cracked sunflower, the most reliable feeder seed for goldfinches is Nyjer seed.
+Goldfinches eat small seeds from both feeders and plants.
+While they do sample larger seeds like millet or cracked sunflower, the most reliable food for goldfinches is Nyjer seed.
 Nyjer is an imported thistle, and when it’s purchased for bird feeding, the seed is sterile.
 Nyjer seed can be offered in a variety of tube feeders, as well as mesh feeder socks.
 I use this nyjer feeder and it’s been very popular with our finches.

-- Because they’re seed eaters, goldfinches will happily cling to seed bearing flowers and snack away.
-They seem to prefer the brightest colors, so you’ll find that planting sunflowers, rudbeckias, cone flowers and blanket flowers will draw the goldfinches to your garden.
+Because they’re seed eaters, goldfinches will happily cling to seed bearing flowers and snack away.
+They seem to prefer bright colors, so sunflowers, rudbeckias, cone flowers and blanket flowers will attract goldfinches to your garden.
 My zinnias are always covered in goldfinches (and butterflies!).
 In general, any flower that has a large cluster of central seeds can be food for finches.

 If you’ve never seen goldfinches in your yard or garden before, you might need to work a little harder to attract their notice.
 Bright colors, especially yellow, seem to attract them and they prefer to have a trees or other elevated points to perch on before landing on a food source.
 Try planting sunflowers or black-eyed Susans and make sure your feeders are near a tree or other roost.
 Above all, be patient.
 It can take time for birds to find your feeders.
 Our finches visited but didn’t try out the feeder for weeks!